Sam Worthington

 Sam Worthington and Lara Bingle

-To protect their sons from unwanted media attention, they decided to leave Los Angeles.
+To shield their sons from media scrutiny, the couple decided to leave Los Angeles.
 The family lived in a house in Hawaii for several years until they sold it for 10 million dollars to CrossFit inventor Greg Glassman in 2020.
 Currently, they own properties in both New York and Sydney.

 Sam Worthington with his wife and children